changeeacross/information/server/README.md

 # API documentation
 ## How to be authenticated?
 Some APIs can only be used by authenticated users.
-You can be authenticated by folloing steps:
+You can be authenticated by following steps:

 1. use Token Exchange API below to get our jwt (json web token)
 2. set your token in headers by folloing format: